eflautt/ga-data-science/lessons/lesson-03/readme.md

 For example:

-- Skewed? discuss centering on the mean or median
+- Skewed?
+Discuss centering on the mean or median
-- Not smooth? log transformations
+- Not smooth?
+Log transformations
-- Sigmodial? that's a feature- use logistic regression!
+- Sigmodial?
+That's a feature- use logistic regression!

 <a name="introduction3"></a>
 ## Variable Types (5 min)